Canon 1D Mark II vs Olympus E-M1X

 - More modern: Reflects 14 years and 11 months of technical progress since the 1D Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the E-M1X is the clear winner of the contest (24 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M1X is the clear winner of the contest (25 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1D Mark II and the E-M1X in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.